Squier Tradition SERIES

 However, it should not be forgotten that it is an entry-level guitar, with ceramic pickups and inferior to the Classic Vibe or Standard guitars, but still a good starting point for those who like to modify their guitars. |

-Its serial number, which was only numerical or began with CXS, was on the back side of the headstock along with the words “Crafted in China.”
+Their serial number, which had the CXS prefix or was only numerical and began with 007 (in 2007), was on the back side of the headstock along with the words “Crafted in China.”

 Squier Fat Strat